 Sandesh is an all-time favorite Bengali Sweet & here's how you can prepare this rose flavored Indian dessert at home with paneer.
 A no-cook festive recipe!

 This part of the year gets me all excited.
-The festive season begins by mid year and continues till the year-end.
-Beginning with Janmashami which celebrates the birth of lord Krishna, followed by Ganesh Chaturthi which celebrates the birth of Lord Ganesh.
-You can read more about this festival here – 12 Easy Dessert Recipes To Make This Ganesh Chaturthi!
+The festive season begins by mid-year and continues till the year-end.
+Beginning with Janmashami which celebrates the birth of Lord Krishna, followed by Ganesh Chaturthi which celebrates the birth of Lord Ganesh.
 Later comes Navratri where we celebrate the Indian goddess followed by Diwali.
-Add Thanksgiving, Halloween and Christmas to this and viola, the second half of the year is filled with celebrations!
+Add Thanksgiving, Halloween, and Christmas to this and viola, the second half of the year is filled with celebrations!